core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Validation Model # {#sec-proxy-caching-validation}

-This section defines the revalidation of responses, separately between the proxy and the origin servers, as well as between the origin client and the proxy.
+This section defines the revalidation of responses, separately between the proxy and the origin servers as well as between the origin client and the proxy.

 ### Proxy-Servers Revalidation with Unicast Requests # {#sec-proxy-caching-validation-p-s-unicast}